 Instead of depreciating the entire building over a long period (27.5 years for residential and 39 years for commercial), this study allows you to write off certain components much faster—often over 5, 7, or 15 years.
 This isn’t some obscure loophole; it’s a well-established, IRS-accepted part of a smart tax strategy.
 By accelerating depreciation, you create larger deductions in the early years of owning a property, which directly reduces your taxable income.
 For any serious investor, understanding and using this strategy is a critical part of optimizing your portfolio’s financial performance and improving your cash flow.

-How Cost Segregation Unlocks Tax Savings
+How a Cost Segregation Study Reduces Your Tax Bill

 So, how does this actually create tax savings?
 Normally, the IRS requires you to depreciate a commercial building’s structure over 39 years.
 A cost segregation study meticulously separates the “personal property” and “land improvements” from the building’s structural components.
 Assets like specialty electrical systems, decorative lighting, flooring, and landscaping don’t have the same lifespan as the building’s foundation.
 The study identifies these assets and assigns them a shorter recovery period.
 This reclassification is the key to front-loading your depreciation deductions, which defers a substantial amount of your tax liability.
 A properly executed study also provides the detailed documentation needed to defend your position in the event of an IRS audit.